juniorsundarCasual/TGT/vault/volume-5.chapter-397.md

 First, she limited her search to topics familiar to her, which was mostly Automagy.
 Programming mana cores was in her wheelhouse, but she could not imagine a program that could be used as a dense data storage device with read-write capabilities.
 She harkened to the idea of the modular spellcasting device - the Magi-Core - she built for Yohn.
 The data contained had to be hard-coded into the core.
 Furthermore, the modular spells built by reorienting the device would reset once the spell was cast.
 There was no inherent way to build in information storage in Automagy as once the core was deactivated, it would reset.
 Even golems, considered to be the pinnacle of Automagic application, perform a set or preprogrammed series of tasks repeatedly - even the most advanced ones have a limited range of tasks they can accomplish.

 Therefore, she took a step back and explored all adjacent topics, of which Enchanting appeared to be the closest.
 Enchanting offered an avenue.
-Jean knew that mages could engrave messages, audio or video, inside mana gems.
+Shuri knew that mages could engrave messages, audio or video, inside mana gems.
 They could edit the messages as well, which meant that reading and writing were possible.
 Furthermore, it was possible to ensure that even if the mana gem isn't constantly powered with mana, it wouldn't lose the data within.

 Shuri could have stopped there, but she decided to dig deeper.
 Shuri was patient.
 It was one of her most endearing traits.
 It was also the reason why she survived for so long in the Palace.
 Although the Sect had corroded a large portion of her patience, it was still engraved into her bones.
 In total, she had spent five days brainstorming for solutions.
 She figured wasting another day wouldn't make much difference in the grand scheme of things.